 - Combining a steady job and side jobs

 Becoming a freelancer is a significant change in everybody’s life.
 It might be easier for people who still haven’t started a family or for married people with children.
 Nevertheless, replacing a secure, steady job with the uncertainty of freelancing is a bold move.
 Instead of being assigned tasks and projects by your team leaders and managers, now you’re the one who needs to seek jobs on a dense global labor market.
+Employee screenshot monitoring software used to track the status of working employees.

 On the one hand, the potentials are immense because you might make more money in one month than your company colleagues in a year.
 On the other hand, things usually don’t take off so quickly or successfully.
 Most freelancers spend months, even years mining for that one life-changing project that skyrockets them into the freelancing elite.